-10.4.26 To require that subdividers and/or developers meet the costs of any upgrading of network infrastructure (including headworks) and provision of reserves, which are attributable to the impacts of the subdivision, and/or land use development, including where applicable:

-- roading and access;
+10.4.26 To require that subdividers and/or developers meet the costs of any upgrading of network infrastructure (including headworks) and provision of reserves, which are attributable to the roading and access;

 - water supply;

-- sanitary sewage disposal;
+- · sanitary sewage disposal;

 - stormwater disposal;

 - trade waste disposal;

-- provision of land for open space and/or recreation; and
+- · provision of land for open space and/or recreation; and

-- provision for esplanade reserves and/or esplanade strips.
+- · provision for esplanade reserves and/or esplanade strips.

-10.4.27 That any contributions be in accordance with the Council's Development Contribution Policy and/or the financial contribution rules specified in the City Plan's Volume 3: The Statement of Rules.
+10.4.27 That any contributions be in accordance with the Council's Development Contribution Policy and/or the financial contribution rules specified in the City Plan's Volume 3: The Statement of

+Rules.